Martina-Scheffler/Computer-Vision/README.md

 ### Homography Tool
 This tool uses the homography matrices to visualize a clicked point in one camera's image in all other images and the real world.

+Note: do not worry if startup takes a while, it is loading multiple images.

 Run the file
 ```bash